 2. They are more personalized

 Homemade gifts are perceived to be more personalized.
 That’s because you really have to put thought into giving one that the recipient will like and enjoy.
 In essence you are making a custom-made gift for the individual.
-To successfully personalize a homemade gift you should know the recipient’s age, gender, likes, dislikes, and personality.
+To successfully personalize a homemade gift, you should know the recipient’s age, likes, dislikes, and personality.
 Also consider any needs, desires, or hobbies the recipient may have.
 Then create a gift that reflects your findings.

 3. They are more thoughtful

 Homemade gifts are also perceived to be more thoughtful.
-After all, you can’t run to your local department store at the last minute to buy a one.
+After all, you can’t run to your local department store at the last minute to buy one.
 It takes forethought and planning.
 The occasion and recipient must be considered as well as the amount of time it will take to make the gift.
 For these reasons, when someone receives a homemade gift from you, they immediately know that much time and effort were put into making the gift and their level of appreciation skyrockets.

 4. They are more memorable